Wang Peng (footballer, born 1997)

-Wang Peng (王鹏 (Wáng Péng); born 16 November 1997) is a Chinese professional footballer who plays as a midfielder for Guangzhou E-Power.
+Wang Peng (王鹏 (Wáng Péng); born 16 November 1997) is a Chinese professional footballer who plays as a midfielder.
 He is the son of Chinese former international Wang Huiliang.

 Club career

 Wang Peng would go abroad to further his football development and play for the Portuguese club Gondomar's youth team.
 He would be promoted to the Gondomar B team who were allowed to participate within the Portuguese football pyramid before joining their senior team.
-Wang would make his debut for the senior team in a league game on 14 May 2017 against Gouveia in a 2-1 defeat.
+Wang would make his debut for the senior team in a league game on 14 May 2017 against Gouveia in a 2–1 defeat.
 On 30 September 2017, he scored his first goal for the club in a 1–1 draw against Felgueiras 1932.

 In July 2018, Wang was loaned to Chinese Super League side Guangzhou R&F (now known as Guangzhou City).
 On 18 August 2018, he made his debut for the club in a 5–2 home win over Changchun Yatai, coming on as a substitute for Zhang Jiajie in the 89th minute.
-The following season he would permanently move to Guangzhou and go on to establish himself as a regular within the team, however in the next campaign the Head coach Giovanni van Bronckhorst would only give Wang two appearances throughout the season and on 5 July 2021 he was loaned out to second tier club Xinjiang Tianshan Leopard.
+The following season he would permanently move to Guangzhou and go on to establish himself as a regular within the team, however in the next campaign the Head coach Giovanni van Bronckhorst would only give Wang two appearances throughout the season and on 5 July 2021 he was loaned out to second-tier club Xinjiang Tianshan Leopard.